divertimentos/course-elixir-freecodecamp/README.md

-# What does "Functional Programming" mean?
+# What does Functional Programming mean?

 - It means that the program is composed of differentet functions
 - There is no classes or objects